Join the Library - it's free. Find out more.

 The collection consists primarily of audio tape-recorded, structured interviews in which interviewees talk about their lives or particular events and experiences in the past.
 There are stories of war, migration, personal and family relationships, mining, droving, prevailing social attitudes and farm life.
 Interviews in the collection span over 130 years of memories and many are with people born in the 19th Century - the earliest was born in 1863.

 The major strength of the collection is in interviews with Western Australians sharing their everyday lives and representing a wide range of employment groups, social backgrounds, ethnic communities, lifestyles and experiences.

 The State Library is involved in cooperative projects with other institutions such as the National Library of Australia and the Parliament of Western Australia, to interview prominent Western Australians of national interest and parliamentarians respectively.
 The State Library actively seeks donations of individual interviews and collections from others involved in the field.

 Access to the Collection

 Users of the collection can listen can listen to the interviews in the State Library, and increasingly oral history interviews from the collection are being made available online, where copyright and the interviewees allow.
-Many of the interviews have transcripts (some with comprehensive indexes) while most of the rest have a synopsis of content.
-Transcripts may be requested through a public library on interlibrary loan.
+Many of the interviews have transcripts which may be requested through a public library on interlibrary loan.
 Extracts from transcripts can usually be photocopied under conditions similar to those of published books, but the State Library's permission, and often the interviewee's, is required for publication.
-Some recordings and transcripts are subject to special conditions and may not be available for use without permission from the interviewee.

 Oral history recordings may be found via the State Library Catalogue.